preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-types/index.rst

-Process Types
+Process types
 ==================

-When an author creates a process he or she selects a Process Type.
-A Process type consists of a Property Set, one or more Process Templates and settings for how publishing, review and archive should be handled for the process.
+When an author creates a process he or she selects a process type.
+A process type consists of a property set, one or more process templates and settings for how publishing, review and archive should be handled for the process.

-Before you continue here, make sure all Process Templates you will need has been created, see: :doc:`Process Templates </admin-settings/tenant-settings/process-management/process-templates/index>`
+Before you continue here, make sure all process templates you will need has been created, see: :doc:`Process templates </admin-settings/tenant-settings/process-management/process-templates/index>`

-Also see to that the Property set you need has been created, see: :doc:`Property Sets </admin-settings/tenant-settings/properties/property-sets/index>`
+Also see to that the property set you need has been created, see: :doc:`Property sets </admin-settings/tenant-settings/properties/property-sets/index>`

-Creating a new Process Type
+Creating a new process type
 *****************************
 1. Select the top "folder".
 2. Click the plus.